Login

 Exceptionally well

-What did your students find in your community that they hadn’t noticed before and what sparked that discovery? students began to notice just how much edible food goes to waste in everyday places—especially in school lunches and local shops
+What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
+The amount of food wasted and how many families do not have gardens despite living on farms.

 Helpful Report

 What are three words that describe the activities in this kit?
-Applicable, relevant, worldly
+Organised, visual, community.

 How effective was the resource in fostering critical thinking about food waste issues?